zowe/docs-site/docs/user-guide/api-mediation/configuration-extender-passtickets.md

 <details>

-<summary> Click here for details about configuring Zowe to use PassTickets using RACF.</summary>
+<summary> Click here for command details about configuring Zowe to use PassTickets using RACF.</summary>

 1. Activate the `PTKTDATA` class, which encompasses all profiles containing PassTicket information.